ScratchCredit/ScratchCredit/README.md

 It's pretty obvious how the API hasn't been developed yet.
 I mean, just look at `main.py`!
 Look at it!
 Do you see any notice that all 2 requests use as a response that contains `The ScratchCredit API hasn't been implemented yet` in it?!
 ## Did you know...
 * ...that ScratchCredit was originally just a test of ScratchAttach to see how it works?
-* ...that ScratchCredit might, in the future, when it gets its API, get more views than BlockBit, the inspiration (and partial base) for ScratchCredit?
+* ...that ScratchCredit might, in the future, when it gets shared, get more views than BlockBit, the inspiration (and partial base) for ScratchCredit?